-Join Jean-Marie Liere on a Christmas in Provence Tour
+Join Jean-Marie Liere on a Lavender in Provence Tour

 Attracted to food, photography, and longing for France, we “met” via Instagram.
 Jean-Marie Liere has lived in Sydney, Australia, since 1997.
 He stays connected to his homeland by offering French cooking classes and planning his “Our French Impressions” group tours in France in Bordeaux and Provence.